NihalMishra01/21-Days-SQL-Challenge/README.md

 > **"LIMIT and OFFSET are essential for building efficient, user-friendly paginated applications."**

 - LIMIT controls the number of rows returned
-- OFFSET skips a specified number of rows before returning results
+- OFFSET skips a specified number of rows
 - Combining ORDER BY + LIMIT + OFFSET enables powerful pagination
 - LIMIT without OFFSET starts from the first row
-- Performance: OFFSET can be slow on large datasets (use cursor-based pagination for better performance)
+- Performance: OFFSET can be slow on large datasets

-- MIN() function returns the smallest value in a column
+#### 📸 Code Snippet

+-- Daily Challenge Question
+-- Get 3rd to 7th highest patient satisfaction scores
+SELECT patient_id, name, service, satisfaction
+FROM patients
+ORDER BY satisfaction DESC
+LIMIT 5 OFFSET 2;

+---

 ### 🔥 Day 3: Sorting Data with ORDER BY
 **📆 Date:** November 5, 2025